 Q: What is the difference between plastic and elastomer?

-A common misconception is that the terms polymer, elastomer (rubber) and plastic are interchangeable.
+A: A common misconception is that the terms polymer, elastomer (rubber) and plastic are interchangeable.
 Although they have commonality, they are not necessarily synonymous with each other.
+Plastic and elast

 Plastic and elastomer are types of polymers.
 On a broad scale, polymers are described by molecular characteristics to include the repeat unit composition, chain shape (coiling, twisting, etc.), molecular weight and structure.
 Plastics and elastomers have overlapping molecular characteristics but are further defined by their response to mechanical stress, temperature and chemical structures.